 1980 Chevrolet Corvette Coupe

-In a wonderful 1980's style the Oyster leather overstuffed padded bolster seats with deep inserts and high backs provide the seating for this ride.
+In wonderful 1980's style the overstuffed padded bolster seats with deep inserts and high backs provide the seating for this ride.
 Some age-based wear and folds are present in the leather of these seats and tears on both upper outboard bolsters have been covered with black tape, some of which is coming loose.
-These are floating in a sea of neutral gray carpeting which is all nice and clean, and the seats showing a little smudging but overall nicely preserved.
-An Oyster molded vinyl dash can be seen upfront, and while the raked angle remains for the dash, analog gauges are now behind a flat piece of clear plastic with some midpoint warning lights stacked next to these gauges.
-These all float within a wood burl lacquered panel behind the glass.
-Fronting these instruments is a Grant wood rimmed steering wheel.
-In the center the cluster of 5 gauges remains also within the lacquered burl, and just below is an aftermarket stereo neatly inserted which sports AM/FM/Cassette capabilities.
-Climate control wheels of the past are now sliders and on the center of the console is a black ball topped chrome shifter and power window controls.
+These are floating in a sea of black carpeting which has some wear and soiling.
+A black dash can be seen upfront, and while the raked angle remains for the dash, gauges are now behind a flat piece of clear plastic with some midpoint warning lights stacked next to these gauges.
+In the center the cluster of 5 gauges remains and just below is an aftermarket stereo neatly inserted which is now digital AM/FM/Cassette capabilities.
+Temp wheels of the past are now sliders and on the center of the console is a black ball topped chrome shifter and power window controls.
 A red replacement upper rear section of the console has been installed and seems slightly out of place with all the black.
-Side door panels are nicely preserved, as is the rear carpeted storage area under the green house glass.
-This area shows some fading mostly near the seat back area and the hidden storage panel doors.
-May I hold the door for you?!
+Side door panels are nicely preserved, the rear carpeted storage area under the greenhouse glass shows some sun bleaching

-With all this red let's consider the red line, that being of the tachometer and to get there, we need to look under the hood where there is a 350ci V8 circa 1973 according to the stamping codes.
+With all this black let's consider the red line that is on the tachometer and to get there under the hood is a 350ci V8 circa 1973 according to the stamping codes.
 This mill is capable of 145hp based on that stamping, however our consignor states the engine makes 300hp.
-A single 4-barrel carburetor is atop and shiny valve covers and an air cleaner cover can be seen.
-Some patina and slight corrosion and surface rust are noted within this engine bay.
-There is a 3-speed automatic transmission, (TH350), bolted to the back of the engine with a 3.07 rear axle in the back.
-Stainless steel braided hoses abound and Sportsman 2 polished valve coverings are seen.
-Consigner states there is also an additional NOS bottle available for when you need just a bit of a harder punch, but he has stated it has never been used.
+A single 4-barrel Holley carburetor is atop an Edelbrock intake manifold and shiny valve covers and an air cleaner cover can be seen.
+Some patina and slight corrosion and surface rust is noted within this engine bay.
+There is a TH350 3-speed manual transmission bolted to the back of the engine with a 3.07 rear axle in the back.

 Very nicely preserved with some patina on the black paint of the undercoating, but all else is unremarkable and structurally sound.
 For the front suspension we note an independent SLA type which features coil springs, mounted shock absorbers, and spherical joint steering knock pivots.
 In back is an independent SLA forged aluminum upper and lower control arms and steering knuckle, transverse mono leaf springs, a steel stabilizer bar, and spindle offset.
-Power disc brakes are on all 4 corners.
+Power disc brakes are on all 4 corners as is power steering.

 She fired right up and our date with the test track began.
 Here it behaved very well with smooth nearly unending acceleration, great handling thanks to all the above geometry, and bias free panic stopping.
-The leather over-stuffed styled seats were nice and comfy, and I tried to take advantage of this car but then I decided against it.
-So, the test drive ended with smiles for all involved.
-We did note that the power locks were in-operable.
+The leather overstuffed styled seats were nice and comfy.
+The headlights turned on but did roll up, the power windows didn't work, the power locks were in-operable.
 Also, during our tour of the engine bay, we noticed that parts of the AC system are missing and the heater core is bypassed.

 This vehicle is located in our showroom in Morgantown, Pennsylvania, conveniently located just 1-hour west of Philadelphia on the I-76 Pennsylvania Turnpike.
 The website is www.classicautomall.com and our phone number is (888) 227-0914.
 Please contact us anytime for more information or to come see the vehicle in person.